puppetlabs/puppetlabs-peadm/documentation/restore.md

 # Restore Puppet Enterprise using the PEADM module

-Once you have a [backup](backup.md) you can restore a PE primary server
+Once you have a [backup](backup.md) you can restore a PE primary server.
+It is important to highlight that you can not use the `peadm::restore` plan with a backup that was not created with the `peadm::backup` plan.

 As in the `peadm::backup` plan, you can choose what you want to restore by specifying the parameter `restore`